kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 		- The satyr had her tongue cut out.
 She's trusting.
 Freya.
 Gnomes.
 		- Glubbery seemed to be painting something in the water, handed Sarannis a drawing of him knocking out the guard.
 Said he's never killed a guy before.
 Glubbery asked how Srns lives with himself, he said it's a way of survival/ingrained in them in the Deep.
 It doesn't bother Srns at all.
 		- We filled up a bunch of waterskins and a 40 gallon barrel.
+		- Cass values life, taking the new prisoners with us.